Mumbai Maharashtra, India Travel Guide

 Catch the sunset from Marine Drive or Bandra Bandstand for lasting views over the Arabian Sea.

-Verify the schedule for performances at NCPA or Prithvi Theatre for an evening of heritage enrichment.
+Check schedules for performances at NCPA or Prithvi Theatre in the evening of heritage enrichment.

 Visit Crawford Market or Chor Bazaar for a sensory overload and unique shopping experience.

-Polite behavior is important when visiting temples, mosques, and other places of worship.
+Polite behavior is important when at temples, mosques, and other places of worship.

 Taking time to soak in the atmosphere, perhaps with a cup of chai at a local stall, enriches your sightseeing.